LuisM78/TidyData/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The data is taken from the accelerometer and gyroscope that are installed in smartphones and is collected for 30 people doing 6 different activities.

 The merged data set (train&test) contained 563 variables with 10299 observations.
 It was composed of the following files: X_test.txt, y_test.txt, subject_test.txt, X_train.txt, y_train.txt, subject_train.txt.

 From the merged data set, the variables that contained the: "mean","std" in their names were extracted using regular expressions.
 These were 86 in total.
 Another two variables to include the yvalues and the subject columns were added to the data set.
 The variables names were also treated to eliminate any dashes (-),parenthesis "()".
 All the variables names were also converted to lowercase.